thevinter/styli.sh/README.md

 ![Preview](preview.png)

 ## Requirements
 This script is made to work with ```feh``` so having it installed is a requirement.
-Currently it does not support Desktop Environments.
+Currently it does not support GNOME out of the box since it automatically overrides feh's defaults.
 If you want to use the -p flag you will have to have ```pywal``` installed.

 ## Install
 ```